TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

 .. data:: WCONTINUED

-   This option causes child processes to be reported if they have been continued from a job control stop since their status was last reported.
+   This option causes child processes to be reported if they have been continued kutoka a job control stop since their status was last reported.

    .. availability:: some Unix systems.